 AA Has a Spiritual Focus

-Like the Twelve Steps, the Twelve Traditions state that God is the ultimate authority, or God as the group’s conscience recognizes him to be.
-The Twelve Traditions also say that AA’s longstanding insistence on anonymity has a spiritual purpose too—it helps the organization put principles before individuals and keeps everyone on the same level.
+Like the Twelve Steps, the 12 Traditions of AA state that God is the ultimate authority, or God as the group’s conscience recognizes him to be.
+The AA 12 Traditions also say that the organization’s longstanding insistence on anonymity has a spiritual purpose too—it helps the organization put principles before individuals and keeps everyone on the same level.

 AA is Autonomous

-On an organizational level, too, AA must remain apart from any kind of political and institutional connections.
-The Twelve Traditions state that AA groups should never go into business – and while they may work with hospitals, clinics and other facilities, they must stay independent of them.
+On an organizational level, too, Alcoholics Anonymous must remain separate from any kind of political or institutional connections.
+The Twelve Traditions also state that AA groups should never go into business, and while they may work with hospitals, clinics, and other facilities, they must stay independent of them.

 AA is Free To Anyone

-The Twelve Traditions stipulate that anyone who expresses a desire to stop drinking is welcome at an AA meeting.
-The group and the organization as a whole must stay focused on the single goal of helping alcoholics get and remain sober.
+The Twelve Traditions stipulate that anyone who expresses a desire to stop drinking is welcome at an AA meeting, regardless of where they are on their journey to recovery.
+The group and the organization as a whole must stay focused on the single goal of helping alcoholics get and remain sober without judgment.
 For that reason, too, AA shouldn’t establish connections with any organization or institution that could impose its own rules about providing services.

 AA Must Remain Anonymous

-For nearly a century, AA has steadily grown from small groups of people helping people to an organization with a worldwide reach.
-And thanks to the principles of the “Twelve and Twelve,” it’s done so while staying true to its original goal—to help alcoholics reclaim their lives.
+For nearly a century, Alcoholics Anonymous has steadily grown from small groups of people helping people to an organization with a worldwide reach.
+Thanks to the principles of the 12 Steps and the 12 Traditions of AA, it’s done so while staying true to its original goal—to help alcoholics reclaim their lives.